 Anyway, as we don’t want to talk about cooking here, let’s see what all the fuzz on batching & productivity is all about!
-As with the huge meal prep in a sitting, when you work in batches, you’re just dedicating a specific amount of time to either one single task or to similar tasks.
+As happens with our huge meal prep in a sitting, when you work in batches, you’re just dedicating a specific amount of time to either one single task or several but similar tasks.

 So, instead of checking your emails here, researching on the Internet there, and trying to get a project done at the same time, batching means focusing on one thing at a time.
 What for?
 Well, studies have shown that our productivity decreases by 40% when we try to multitask – or when we just switch from one task to the other.